ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 These power states are:

 - Power Off
-   - Internal clock disabled
+   - Clock chip disabled
    - 3V3 power to S1D13541 disabled
 - Standby
    - Can be set from SLEEP or RUN mode
-   - Internal clock enabled
+   - Clock chip enabled
    - Power save status bit set to 0
    - Source/gate driver powered off
 - Run
    - Can be set from SLEEP or STANDBY mode
-   - Internal clock enabled
+   - Clock chip enabled
    - Power save status bit set to 1
    - Source/gate driver powered on
 - Sleep
    - Can be set from RUN or STANDBY mode
-   - Internal clock disabled
+   - Clock chip disabled
    - Source/gate driver powered off
    - Power save status bit set to 0